ubclaunchpad/CosmicGateway/README.md

 # Launch Pad's Cosmic-Gateway

-Cosmic-Gateway is Launch pad's central clien-facing codebase.
+Cosmic-Gateway is Launch pad's central client-facing codebase.
 It serves as the club's landing website, docs/resources, and new internal user portal for members and recruitment.

 ## Features